StartupFlow/kata/fizzbuzz/readme.md

 ### Definition

-Implement the logic for the fizzbuzz inside an idempotentfunction, and a wrapper who'll to run the test from 1 to N.
+Implement the logic for the fizzbuzz inside an idempotent function, and a wrapper who'll run the test from 1 to N.

 ### Test dataset